luiscoco/SpringBoot_Sample7-deploy-WebAPI-to-Azure_Container_Instance_ACI/README.md

 ## 5. We push the Docker image to the Azure ACR

-## 6. We create the Azure Container Instance (ACI) and we deploy it
+## 6. We create the Azure Container Instance(ACI) and we deploy it

+## 7. In Azure Portal we navigate to Azure ACI